Rufaely/spring-java-assignment/README.md

 ## Welcome ##
 This readme file contains the coding assignment in detail.
 Please keep code clean with good documentation which will be evaluated as part of your assignment.
+All code should be reactive.

 ## Project Structure ##
-Create a simple Gradle Java (1.8) project using Spring Webflux, rxjava-jdbc and H2 database.
+Create a simple Gradle Java (1.8) project using Spring Webflux and H2 database.

 In the assignment we will define two entities: